juicemcpeso/catan-fanfic/rules.md

 ## Turn structure
 ### Set up
-1. Draw production cards equal to the number of players.
+1. Deal production cards face up in the production area equal to the number of players.

 ### Knight phase
 1. Starting with the first player, each player may play one knight card.

 #### Playing a knight card
 1. Play a knight card from your hand face up in front of you.
-2. If you have played at least three and more knight cards than all your opponents, take the largest army bonus.
-3. Select one of the resources in the robber area that has not had a knight applied to it this turn.
+2. Select one of the resources in the robber area that has not had a knight applied to it this turn.
   - Gain one of the corresponding resources to your hand
   - Flip the resource card or leave it on its current side
   - Turn the resource card to its side (tap) to indicate that it has had a knight applied to it this round
+3. If you have played at least three and more knight cards than all your opponents, take the largest army bonus.
+4. Keep your knights face up in front of you for the rest of the game.

 ### Production phase
 1. Starting with the first player, each player must either: